cpelizza/Text-Mining-and-Search/README.md

 Together, the two notebooks provide a comprehensive framework for unsupervised document organization and automatic text summarization.

+The folder also contains the raw dataset (nysk.xml), which is used as input for both the clustering and summarization pipelines.
+In addition, a preprocessed version of the data (df_preproc.pkl) is provided and used as input for the clustering notebook for the different text representations employed.
+The notebook includes the code required to perform preprocessing from scratch; however, since this step is computationally demanding, we recommend loading the preprocessed file directly.
+The preprocessing cell is commented out, while the cell for loading the processed file is enabled.

 ## Requirements
 - Jupyter Notebook or Google Colab